Reopening the Hole Argument

 These sign changes do affect the outcome.
-For example, Hilbert (1901) proved that it is impossible to isometrically embed two-dimensional hyperbolic space $(H^2,g_H)$ in $\R^3$ with Euclidean metric.
+For example, Hilbert (1901) proved that it is impossible to isometrically embed two-dimensional hyperbolic space $(H^2,g_H)$ in Euclidean $\R^3$.
 But hyperbolic space \emph{can} be isometrically embedded in $\R^3$ with Minkowski metric, cf.\ e.g.\ Landsman (2021), \S 4.4.
-Hence given $(H^2,g_H)$, a symmetric tensor $\tilde{k}$ such that $(g_H,\tilde{k})$ satisfy the Euclidean constraint do not exist, but such a $\til{k}$ can be found satisfying the Minkowski constraints. } \begin{theorem} For each initial data triple $(\R^3,\g,\tilde{k})$ satisfying the constraints \er{CRL5c} there exists an isometric embedding $\iota:\R^3\raw\R^4$ carrying the Minkowski metric, whose extrinsic curvature is the given tensor $\til{k}$.
-This embedding is unique up to Poincar\'{e} transformations preserving time-orientation, in the sense that for any other map $\iota':\R^3\raw\R^4$ with the same properties as $\iota$ there exists a (unique) Poincar\'{e} transformation $\ps:\R^4\raw \R^4$ that preserves time-orientation and satisfies $\psi\circ\iota'=\iota$. \end{theorem}
+Hence given $(H^2,g_H)$, a symmetric tensor $\tilde{k}$ such that $(g_H,\tilde{k})$ satisfy the Euclidean constraint does not exist, but such a $\til{k}$ \emph{can} be found satisfying the Minkowski constraints. } \begin{theorem} For each initial data triple $(\R^3,\g,\tilde{k})$ satisfying the constraints \er{CRL5c} there exists an isometric embedding $\iota:\R^3\raw\R^4$ carrying the Minkowski metric $\eta$, whose extrinsic curvature is the given tensor $\til{k}$.
+Any triple $(\R^4, \eta, \iota')$ that arises from an isometry $\psi$ of $\Mi$ (i.e.\ a Poincar\'{e} transformation), preserves time-orientation, and satisfies $\psi\circ\iota'=\iota$ has the same properties (that is, $\iota':\R^3\raw\R^4$ is an isometric embedding and the extrinsic curvature induced on $\iota'(\R^3)\subset\R^4$ by the metric $\eta$ is $\til{k}$).